aircrack-ng/aircrack-ng/patches/wpe/hostapd-wpe/README.md

 Microsoft offers something called "Computer Based Authentication".
 When a computer joins a domain it is assigned a password.
 This password is stored on the system and in active directory.
 We can harvest the MSCHAPv2 response from these systems but its going to take a lifetime to crack.
 Unless you're just trying to solve for the hash, and not the actual password :)

-One other thing to note, if the client returns all zeros, it isnt joined to a domain.
+One other thing to note, if the client returns all zeros, it isn't joined to a domain.

 # Testing Heartbleed